dfreeman500/City-data/README.md

 # Features:

 * Flask App:
     flask_app.py allows for entry and lookup of up to 20 cities in a webform at a time.
 Autosuggestions are provided for cities with high population levels in the US via javascript.
 Obvious duplicates are excluded from results.
 A graph (via **bokeh**) is provided for population density if that information is available.
 A city_data.csv link is provided for download with the information just obtained about the different cities in that session.
-Each city and resulting information is also placed in cityDatabase.db.
+Each city and resulting information is also placed in CITY.db.
 This **SQLite db** can be edited in the CLI mode.

 **Example of flask_app.py (click image for better quality gif)**